Buckles were worn on shoes as early as Medieval times, but they fell out of fashion and did not appear again until the mid-17th century.

 During the 1720s, shoe buckles began to get larger, and continued to increase in size until the late 1780s.
 Buckles reached their peak of glory from 1760-1780, both in size and style.
 Men’s shoes of this period became lighter and more elegant, with all stylish invention and adornment channeled into the buckle.
 It was during this period that matching sets of buckles for shoes and knee breeches began to be seen, as in the second set seen in Figure 2, above.
 Women followed men in their pursuit of elegant buckles.
 It is sometimes difficult to tell if a pair of buckles was meant for a man or a woman, though many women’s shoes of the period could not have managed the huge buckles that came to worn by men, and a smaller buckle can usually be identified as a lady’s buckle.
 In some cases, I suspect the same buckles might have been worn by either a man or a woman.

 From the 1740s buckles began to be seen with real and paste stones.
-Though diamond shoe buckles were worn (a beautiful pair can be seen at the Victoria and Albert Museum in London), it was a rare extravagance.
+Though diamond shoe buckles were worn (the Earl of Spencer was said to have worn a pair), it was a rare extravagance.
 Other materials came to be used in imitation of the brilliant sparkle of diamonds, most especially facet-cut polished steel, marcasite, and paste.
-All buckles in this collection are set with paste stones.
+All buckles shown here are set with paste stones.

 Paste, which is a heavy high-lead glass, is more easily cut and shaped than diamonds, and could be close-set without the visual intrusion of metal settings, creating a mass of sparkling brilliance.
 They could be cut and set into any shape or size.
 This necessitated a higher degree of setting expertise, and paste craftsmen were often more highly skilled than those working with diamonds.
 (Figure 3 shows exquisite workmanship with very closely place stones.)